Singapore’s obesity rate is rising, following a worrying global trend. 30% of us are overweight and 10% of us are obese. Should you be concerned?

 They say the world has shrunk—and Singapore, at its crossroads, has happily benefited through the years.
 With development, we’ve also seen better nutrition, more food choices and more comfortable lifestyles.
 All this means that far from shrinking, our residents are growing larger!

 It's a trend that is becoming too obvious around the world.
 Global obesity has more than doubled since 1980 and has health professionals terming it a "rising epidemic".
-Last year, the World Health Organisation reported that 39% of adults were overweight, and 13% were obese.
+In 2020, the World Health Organisation reported that 39% of adults were overweight, and 13% were obese.
 Regionally, the Americas topped the overweight list at 61.3%, followed by the Europeans at 58.6%; weighing in at 26.8% and 23% respectively for obesity.

 Obesity occurs when your body has accumulated excess body fat to the extent that your health is adversely affected, and you become at risk of developing chronic diseases.
 Here are two ways to give yourself a quick check-up:

-A BMI of 18.5 – 22.9 is considered healthy, whereas a result over 23 means your health is at risk.
-You are considered obese if you have a BMI of 30 and above.
+Body Mass Index (BMI) | This is the widely-accepted method of categorising your weight, based on a formula derived from your height and weight.
+Body Mass Index or BMI is calculated as: weight (kg) height (m) x height (m) A BMI of 18.5 – 22.9 is considered healthy, whereas a result over 23 means your health is at risk.
+You are considered obese if you have a BMI of 30 and above. |

-Monitor your waist circumference as well as your weight.
+Waist circumference | Monitor your waist circumference as well as your weight.
 Compared to BMI, waist circumference is a better measure of body fat and is often used to assess cardiovascular risk.
 If your waist size is above 80cm for Asian women, and 90cm for Asian men, take care!
 This implies abdominal obesity.
+You can measure your waist circumference using a measuring tape.
+This is done close to the skin and ensuring that the tape is in between the lower ribs and navel.
+Measure during exhalation. |

 Related: BMI Calculator